+Most of Lewes is in a Conservation Area – see the map and description.
 For modifications to existing buildings in the Conservation Areas, we check that guiding principles are followed.
 We have written or updated Advice Notes on design of dormer windows, shopfronts, and garden rooms to show how those principles apply in practice.

 For new buildings, we are opposed to using greenfield sites.

 We continue to meet regularly with the Highway Authority to press for the use of traditional materials for the maintenance and repair of existing pavements and street lighting in the Conservation Areas.
 Pavement repairs should be of a material appropriate to the location and instigated promptly after utility repairs.
 We are pressing for a standardization of street lighting in keeping with the Conservation Areas.